-- sponsor, endorse, sell or promote the Funds. - recommend that any person invest in the Funds or any other securities. - have any responsibility or liability for or make any decisions about the timing, amount or pricing of the Funds. - have any responsibility or liability for the administration, management or marketing of the Funds. - consider the needs of the Funds or the owners of the Funds in determining, composing or calculating the Indices or have any obligation to do so.
+- sponsor, endorse, sell or promote the Fund. - recommend that any person invest in the Fund or any other securities. - have any responsibility or liability for or make any decisions about the timing, amount or pricing of the Fund. - have any responsibility or liability for the administration, management or marketing of the Fund. - consider the needs of the Fund or the owners of the Fund in determining, composing or calculating the Index or have any obligation to do so.

-STOXX, Deutsche Börse Group and their licensors, research partners or data providers give no warranty, and exclude any liability (whether in negligence or otherwise) to the extent permitted by applicable laws, in connection with the Funds or their performance.
+STOXX, Deutsche Börse Group and their licensors, research partners or data providers give no warranty, and exclude any liability (whether in negligence or otherwise), in connection with the Fund or its performance.

-STOXX does not assume any contractual relationship with the purchasers of the Funds or any other third parties.
+STOXX does not assume any contractual relationship with the purchasers of the Fund or any other third parties.

 Specifically,

-- STOXX, Deutsche Börse Group and their licensors, research partners or data providers do not give any warranty, express or implied, and exclude any liability about: - The results to be obtained by the Funds, the owner of the Funds or any other person in connection with the use of the Indices and the data included in the Indices; - The accuracy, timeliness, and completeness of the Indices and their data; - The merchantability and the fitness for a particular purpose or use of the Indices and their data; - The performance of the Funds generally. - STOXX, Deutsche Börse Group and their licensors, research partners or data providers give no warranty and exclude any liability, for any errors, omissions or interruptions in the Indices or their data; - Under no circumstances will STOXX, Deutsche Börse Group or their licensors, research partners or data providers be liable (whether in negligence or otherwise) for any lost profits or indirect, punitive, special or consequential damages or losses, arising as a result of such errors, omissions or interruptions in the Indices or their data or generally in relation to the Funds, even in circumstances where STOXX, Deutsche Börse Group or their licensors, research partners or data providers are aware that such loss or damage may occur.
+- STOXX, Deutsche Börse Group and their licensors, research partners or data providers do not give any warranty, express or implied, and exclude any liability about: - The results to be obtained by the Fund, the owner of the Fund or any other person in connection with the use of the Index and the data included in the Index; - The accuracy, timeliness, and completeness of the Index and its data; - The merchantability and the fitness for a particular purpose or use of the Index and its data; - The performance of the Fund generally. - STOXX, Deutsche Börse Group and their licensors, research partners or data providers give no warranty and exclude any liability, for any errors, omissions or interruptions in the Index or its data;

+• Under no circumstances will STOXX, Deutsche Börse Group or their licensors, research partners or data providers be liable (whether in negligence or otherwise) for any lost profits or indirect, punitive, special or consequential damages or losses, arising as a result of such errors, omissions or interruptions in the Index or its data or generally in relation to the Fund, even in circumstances where STOXX, Deutsche Börse Group or their licensors, research partners or data providers are aware that such loss or damage may occur.

-The licensing Agreement between BlackRock and STOXX is solely for their benefit and not for the benefit of the owners of the Funds or any other third parties.
+The licensing Agreement between BlackRock and STOXX is solely for their benefit and not for the benefit of the owners of the Fund or any other third parties.